revoxhere/duino-coin/README.md

 Any contributions you make are greatly appreciated.

 1. Fork the Project
-2. Create your feature branch (e.g. new readme)
+2. Create your feature branch
 3. Commit your changes
 5. Make sure everything works as intended
 6. Open a pull request